xxlokii/Trends-in-the-American-Beer-Market-How-can-we-help-the-declining-beer-styles-to-revive-/README.md

 Although the initial rating data was saved in text format, they were too big to parse and analyze.
 Before the analysis, we used Python bash to slice and prepare the data for CSV loading by pandas.

 **Clean Data**
-- We first find that nan values in ```overall``` coexists with ```['appearance', 'aroma', 'palate', 'taste', 'overall']```, We also checked the website manually and found that we should rate the appearance, aroma, palate, taste, and overall.
-So, these data are meaningless if all of these features are nan values.
-So we also deleted data like this.
+To ensure data quality, the dataset was cleaned based on the following criteria:

+- Handling Missing Values: Reviews with a missing overall score were removed.
+A manual check of the BeerAdvocate website confirmed that valid reviews require all five ratings: appearance, aroma, palate, taste, and overall.

-- Some reviews' *overall* scores are significant incompatible to the other 4 scores.
-For example, if the each of the 4 scores is less than 3, while the overall score is greater than 4, then we considered them to be invalid.
+- Filtering Inconsistent Data: Reviews with an inconsistent overall score were filtered out.
+For example, entries were considered invalid if the four component scores were all less than 3, but the overall score was greater than 4.

-- We will also delete the data without review text.
+- Excluding Blank Reviews: Reviews that lacked any accompanying review text were also removed.

 ## Analytic methods<br>

-- We initially conducted a statistical analysis on the pre-processed dataset to examine the relationship between the four scoring aspects and the overall score.
-Afterwards, we utilized a statistical model to further analyze the dataset in order to gain a better understanding of trends in consumer reviews of beer in the US beer market<br>
+- An initial statistical analysis of the pre-processed dataset was conducted to examine the relationship between the four component scores and the overall score.
+A statistical model was then applied to the data to gain a better understanding of consumer review trends in the U.S. beer market.<br>
 <img src="Image\2.png" />

-- Consumer reviews often contain valuable insights and opinions on different beers.
-In order to better understand consumer preferences and opinions, it is necessary to analyze these reviews.
-In this study, we used sentiment analysis and natural language processing techniques to analyze the tone and content of consumer reviews.
-We employed the SentimentIntensityAnalyzer module from the nltk library to identify the sentiment of consumer comments and identified the most frequently mentioned keywords by consumers.
-These findings provide important insights into consumer preferences and opinions on different beer styles.<br>
+- To gain insights into consumer preferences, sentiment analysis and natural language processing (NLP) techniques were applied to the beer reviews.
+Specifically, the SentimentIntensityAnalyzer module from the NLTK library was used to determine the sentiment of consumer comments.The analysis also identified the most frequently mentioned keywords, providing valuable insights into consumer opinions on different beer styles.<br>

   <img src="Image\4.png" width=350 height=280/> <img src="Image\6.png" width=350 height=280/>

 - Analyze the distribution of popular beers with respect to different characteristics and summarize their features.
 Afterwards, use data visualization techniques to select the most popular beers.<br>